-- 1. Purchase Order number to cover the COST of the repair, - 2.
-Model and serial number of the product, and - 3.
+- 2. Model and serial number of the product, and - 3.
+Repair instructions and/or specific problems relative to the product. | 3.
 Repair instructions and/or specific problems relative to the product.

 OMEGA's policy is to make running changes, not model changes, whenever an improvement is possible.
 This affords our customers the latest in technology and engineering.